21 Arthritis Facts: It's A Game Changer

 Medication is only one component for the treatment of arthritis.
 The phrase "use it or lose it" really applies here.

 Joint pain, inflammation, and stiffness often keep patients from using their affected joints.
 However, a regular pattern of exercise or physical therapy, range of motion exercises, and resting of inflamed joints are important added components to drug therapy.
+Non-weight bearing exercises like cycling or swimming can be helpful for those who experienve pain while walking.

 Occupational therapy, general education programs, and strategies for preserving joint function can be helpful to control pain, depressed mood, and limits in the activities of daily living.